fusion809/fusion809.github.io-old/_posts/2015-12-02-comparison-of-free-operating-systems.md

   * **Package Management**
-    * Not all OSs will have this section, but if they do, here I will discuss the OS's default package manager(s) and their features.
+    * Not all OSs will have this section, but if they do, here I will discuss the OS's default PMSs and their features.
+Including some basic usage of the PMSs.

   * **Specifications**